This post is about the Brooklyn Heights Promenade, with great views of Manhattan and the Brooklyn Bridge.

-The Brooklyn Heights Promenade is a pedestrian walkway located in the northeast section of Brooklyn along the East River.
+The Brooklyn Heights Promenade is a free, pedestrian walkway located in the Brooklyn Heights neighborhood in Brooklyn.

-It offers the visitor one of the very best views of Lower Manhattan and its surroundings.
+It offers the visitor one of the very best views of Lower Manhattan and its surroundings, and made our list of top 28 views of NYC.

 It's located in the beautiful neighborhood of Brooklyn Heights.